FriendsOfCake/travis/README.markdown

 Using the `setup.sh` script as described above will use these files as templates.

+## Composer

+`before_scripts.sh` will check for `composer.json` in your plugin and load all dependencies if it finds one.
+It also adds loading of the autoloader to `bootstrap.php` and uses the `COMPOSER_VENDOR` environment variable for that.
+By default it is set to `Vendor`, so if yours is different, `vendor` for example, be sure to update `.travis.yml` accordingly.

 ## Plugin Validation

 Should you wish to validate a plugin, you can use the `validate.sh` shell script as follows: